 Send a GET request for the page:

 The module will now return the result of the request followed by an OK.

-Disclaimer: Libraries, example code, and diagrams within this forum thread are provided as an additional free service by Hobby Components and are not sold as part of any product.
+Disclaimer: Libraries, example code, and diagrams are provided as an additional free service by Hobby Components and are not sold as part of this product.
 We do not provide any guarantees or warranties as to their accuracy or fitness for purpose.